justinrgarrard/world-of-naevis.net/docs/adventuring/loot/index.md

 {: .note}
 > **Backpacks**
 >
 > Adventurers typically have items already present in their pack, like rations and tools.
 These items count against the weight and space limit of a backpack.
-An adventurer can have one backpack.

-{: .note}
-> **Pouches**
->
-> Pouches are smaller containers that can hold up to six lb. of items.
-An adventurer can have one pouch.

 <!-- {: .note}